1964 Alaska earthquake: Elsewhere

 Ten people were killed by the tsunami in Crescent City, California, and one other man was killed near Requa, California after being swept out to sea while fishing in the Klamath River.
 Four children were killed while camping with their parents on the Oregon coast at Beverly Beach State Park.
 An additional death that is sometimes attributed to the tsunami took place in Bolinas, California; a fisherman wading into a seaside channel at Duxbury Point was swept into the ocean by a strong surge that took place 13 hours after the initial tidal surge.
 Crescent City was particularly hard-hit, with 30 blocks destroyed, representing half of the city's waterfront business district.
 The total damage to Crescent City was estimated at $7.4 million ($76 million in 2025 dollars).
 Other coastal towns and harbors in the Pacific Northwest, California, and Hawaii were damaged, often extensively.
 Damage to harbors and boats occurred as far south as Long Beach, California.
 Effects of the earthquake were even noted as far east as Freeport, Texas, where tide gauges recorded waves similar to seismic surface waves.
 Seiches were detected in wells in countries around the world, including England, Namibia, and Australia.

 Aftershocks

 There were hundreds of aftershocks in the first weeks following the main shock.
-In the first day alone, eleven major aftershocks were recorded with a magnitude greater than 6.0.
+In the first day alone, eleven major aftershocks with a magnitude greater than 6.0 were recorded.
 Nine more struck over the next three weeks.
 In all, thousands of aftershocks occurred in the months following the quake, and smaller aftershocks continued to strike the region for more than a year.